 This is what it look like when you've done two rows of shoulder one, ignore the colours, this is the Bec!

-And how it should look after you've cast off your middle stitches and finished row one of shoulder two:
+This is how it should look after you've cast off your middle stitches and finished row one of shoulder two:

 Cast off your stitches.
-When you cast off make sure it’s not too tight otherwise you’ll have a really tight wrist hole.
+When you cast off make sure it’s not too tight otherwise you’ll have a really tight wrist hole!

 SEWING IT TOGETHER